Calima-Solutions-Org/Calima-Genesis/README.md

 You will be prompted for your email and password, and a token will be stored in your computer for faster access.

 ## Creating a new project
 Genesis provides a quick starting point for both back-end and front-end projects right from the CLI.
-Just run `genesis start &lt;project&gt;` and follow the wizard to create the project with Calima standards.
+Just run `genesis start <project>` and follow the wizard to create the project with Calima standards.

 ### Available projects